 JOHANNESBURG and SURROUNDS

 South of Johannesburg is Soweto, the world’s most famous township and important monument to Apartheid.
 A sprawling, self-sufficient home to millions, Soweto grapples with democratic change, but its spirit resonates in a plethora of shebeens.
 The focus on this tour is more on community projects & sustainable tourism.
 The Soweto Fair Tour includes: Nelson Mandela & Hector Pietersen Museums, a visit to Handiworx or the Soweto Green plus a view of Baragwaneth Hospital and an informal settlement.
-Also included is a cycle tour from Phomolong & visit a day care centre (also available without cycling).
+Also included is a cycle tour from Phomolong & visit a day care center (also available without cycling).